Brackeys/Minimap/README.md

-# Minimap
+# Minimap in Unity
-This is the project used in my tutorial on creating a Minimap in Unity.
+Project files for a tutorial on creating a Minimap in Unity using Render Textures.

+Check out my [YouTube Channel](http://youtube.com/brackeys) for more tutorials.

+Everything is free to use also commercially (public domain).